seamplex/feenox/examples/thermal.markdown

 a ramp of temperature between zero and one at the opposite end of the material with time-varying properties.

+This example illustrates how to

+1.  assign different material properties to different volumes
+2.  give time-dependent material properties and boundary conditions
+3.  plot temperatures as function of time at arbitrary locations on space

 ``` feenox
 PROBLEM thermal 3D
 READ_MESH two-cubes.msh